rchain-community/RChain-docs/docs/introduction.md

 ### Technology

-The most significant technological differentiator between RChain and other blockchain platforms is it's computational model of the Rho-calculus, which is _inherently concurrent_.
+The most significant technological differentiator between RChain and other blockchain platforms is its computational model of the [Rho-calculus](platform/research.md#rho-calculus), which is _inherently concurrent_.
 Key properties that developers are excited about:

 * **Concurrent** distributed systems programming
+* **Capability Security** to support robust composition and cooperation without vulnerability
+* **Namespaces** for sharding that scales like nature
-* **Functional** programming language that enables formal verification
+* **Behavioral Types** that enable formal verification
-* A sophisticated system of sharding and load distribution through **namespaces**

 ### Governance